-Shingles is a painful rash that develops usually on the torso but can occur anywhere on the body.
-What causes shingles is the same virus that leads to chickenpox, called the varicella-zoster virus.
+Shingles, also known as herpes zoster, is a painful rash that develops usually on the torso but can occur anywhere on the body.
+The same virus that leads to chickenpox, called the varicella-zoster virus, is what causes shingles.

 While this rash isn’t life-threatening, it can be extremely painful.
 Let’s take a closer look at what causes shingles, the symptoms usually associated with the virus, and some ways you can treat or prevent it.

 If you have had chickenpox, you already have the virus that causes shingles.
 The first time you’re exposed to the varicella-zoster virus is when you get chickenpox.
 Your body builds up an immunity to that virus during that time, so it’s rare to get chickenpox a second time.

 After you recover from chickenpox, the virus is still in your body.
 It just lies dormant in your nervous system, according to the Mayo Clinic.
 Maintaining a strong immune system helps keep the virus from reemerging.

 While shingles can occur in people of any age, it’s more common in those aged 50 and older.
 That’s believed to be because our immune systems generally weaken as we age.

 Just because you have had chickenpox doesn’t mean you will definitely get shingles at some point in your life.
 According to the CDC, about 1 in 3 people in the United States will develop shingles.